Use Your Football Knowledge To Pick Valuable Footballers

 If you've ever bought shares on a financial stock market it'll be easy to understand how the Football Index player trading platform works.
 It's all explained here.

-Just the same as with company shares - where you buy at the market price and watch your investment as that fluctuates up or down with the performance of the company - on this football trading stock market you'll be buying shares in players and watching how they perform.
+Just the same as with company shares - where you buy at the market price and watch your investment as that fluctuates up or down with the performance of the company - on this football trading stock market you'll be buying shares in players which can earn you performance-related dividends and either increase or decrease in value, and watching how they perform.

 You'll make your player selections from one of three lists: